Robert E. Siegel

 Robert E. Siegel is an American academic, venture capitalist, and author.
-He serves as a Lecturer in Management at the Stanford Graduate School of Business, where he teaches courses on entrepreneurship and innovation.
-His work includes over 115 case studies on companies such as Google and Charles Schwab, publications in academic journals, and contributions opinions in major press.
+He is a lecturer at the Stanford Graduate School of Business, where he teaches courses on entrepreneurship and innovation.

 Early life and education

-Siegel earned a Bachelor of Arts degree in Political Science from the University of California, Berkeley in 1989 and a Master of Business Administration from the Stanford Graduate School of Business in 1994.
+Siegel obtained a Bachelor of Arts degree in political science from the University of California, Berkeley, in 1989 and an M.B.A. from the Stanford Graduate School of Business in 1994.

 Career

 Siegel began his career at GeoWorks, serving in sales and marketing roles until its public offering in 1993.
 He then joined Intel Corporation, working in management positions, including corporate business development, and contributed as a lead researcher for Andy Grove’s book Only the Paranoid Survive.
 In 1998, he co-founded Weave Innovations Inc., which developed the first digital picture frame and was acquired by Kodak.
 From 2001 to 2004, he was Executive Vice President at Pixim, Inc., acquired by Sony.
 Between 2004 and 2007, he managed the Video and Software Solutions division at GE Security, overseeing $350 million in annual revenues.

 Since 2008, Siegel has been a General Partner at XSeed Capital, and since 2019, a Venture Partner at Piva Capital, focusing on technology investments.
 His investments include Zooz, acquired by PayU, and Lex Machina, acquired by LexisNexis.